JNods10/PlaylistGenerator/README.md

-Spotify Custom Playlist Generator
+# Spotify Custom Playlist Generator

-Overview
+**Overview**

-The Spotify Custom Playlist Generator is a web application that allows users to connect their Spotify account and generate a custom playlist based on a selected genre, occasion, and desired length.
+The *Spotify Custom Playlist Generator* is a web application that allows users to connect their Spotify account and generate a custom playlist based on a selected genre, occasion, and desired length.
 This provides a quick and efficient way to create playlists tailored to specific moods or events.

-Features

-OAuth Integration: Securely connect with a Spotify account.

-Custom Playlist Generation: Create playlists based on user-selected criteria (genre, occasion, length).

-AI-Powered Recommendations: Uses ChatGPT API to refine song selections.

-Seamless User Experience: Web-based application with an intuitive UI built using React.

-Tech Stack

-Frontend: React.js

-Backend: Flask

-APIs Used:

-Spotify Web API (for authentication and playlist creation)

-ChatGPT API (for intelligent music recommendations)

-Authentication: OAuth 2.0

-Installation & Setup